lsst-sqre/sqr-041/index.rst

 Detecting compromised user credentials or abuse of Science Platform services requires activity logs from all Science Platform components.

 The complexity of the NGINX ingress of a Kubernetes cluster can also interfere with getting the user IP address, which is important for correlating security events.
+Some Science Platform applications (mostly those written in-house by Rubin Observatory) use header information injected by the NGINX ingress to log the true client IP address.
-Currently, logs from the Science Platform authentication service show requests coming from the Kubernetes pod of the NGINX ingress rather than the user's client.
+Others, particularly third-party applications, show requests coming from the Kubernetes pod of the NGINX ingress instead.

 Recommendations
 """""""""""""""

-- Ingest logs from all components.
+- Ensure consolidated logging is maintained in the transition from the Interim Data Facility to the final US Data Facility.
 - Review and improve the logging of Science Platform components with security in mind.
   Some components may need to add additional logging or log in a more structured form to allow for automatic correlation and analysis.
+  Some components, particularly third-party components, may need configuration or filtering to locate the most interesting messages.
 - Ingest security logs from the Data Facility into the same framework.
 - Write alerts for unexpected administrative actions and other signs of compromise.
   One possible alerting strategy is to route unexpected events to a Slack bot that will query the person who supposedly took that action for confirmation that they indeed took that action, with two-factor authentication confirmation.